Here are some fabulous ideas that will cost a family of four around $40 for a day of fun. And you thought there was nothing to do around Springfield!

 - Into The Wild.
 Make a family trek over to Henson Robinson Zoo in Springfield.

 - Make it A Museum.
-Why not spend a morning or afternoon wandering through the Illinois State Museum, 502 S. Spring Street in Springfield, taking in the topographical history of our state.
-Admission is free (though donations in any amount are requested at a box in the lobby).
-Then walk downtown and visit Dell's Popcorn Shop or Cafe Moxo for a cookie or cupcake.
+Why not spend a morning or afternoon wandering through the Illinois State Museum, 502 S. Spring Street in Springfield, taking in the history of our state.
+Then walk downtown and visit Del’s Popcorn Shop or Cafe Moxo for a cookie or cupcake.

 - History buffs might prefer the Abraham Lincoln Presidential Museum, 212 N. Sixth Street in Springfield.
 Be sure to visit Mrs. Lincoln’s Attic with the younger kids.